itsabubakar/cart-app/Tasks.md

--[] Add transitions between pages using formfik
--[] Add transitions when hovering over links
+-[] Add transitions between pages using framer motion -[] Add transitions when hovering over links
 -[] Build cart form
--[] Add transition to show or hide cart form on modal, should be fixed on dsktop -[] set up redux to manage global state
+-[x] Add transition to show or hide cart form on modal, should be fixed on dsktop -[] set up redux to manage global state
 -[] set up db to store items there
+-[] Built items page